publichomepage/my/README.md

 **ABC Corp, New York, NY | Software Engineer** (May 2013 – Dec 2017)
 - Developed and maintained RESTful APIs for e-commerce platforms serving over 1 million users.
 - Collaborated with cross-functional teams to design and implement responsive UI using React.
-- Improved application performance by 40% through optimization of database queries and caching
+- Improved application performance by 40% through optimization of database queries and caching.
-- Enhanced security protocols, reducing system vulnerabilities by 20%.

 ---
 ## 🎓 **Education**